bhabig/shakespeare/README.md

-this file contains all of Shakespeare's sonnets.
+this file contains all of Shakespeare's sonnets in plain text.